U.S. Coast Guard Cutter Munro holds a change of command ceremony

+SAN DIEGO — The U.S. Coast Guard Cutter Munro (WMSL 755) held a change of command ceremony Thursday in San Diego.

 Vice Adm.
-Andrew J. Tiongson (left), Commander, U.S. Coast Guard Pacific Area, presents Capt.
-Rula Deisher with a Meritorious Service Medal for her time as commanding officer of the U.S. Coast Guard Cutter Munro (WMSL 755) during the cutter’s change of command ceremony in San Diego, May 30, 2024.
-Tiongson presided over the ceremony in which Capt.
-James O’Mara relieved Deisher as Munro’s commanding officer.
-U.S. Coast Guard photo by Ensign Samika Lewis.
+Andrew J. Tiongson, Commander, U.S. Coast Guard Pacific Area, presided over the ceremony in which Capt.
+James O’Mara IV relieved Capt.
+Rula Deisher as Munro’s commanding officer.

+Deisher served as Munro’s commanding officer from May 2022 to May 2024, sailing over 73,000 nautical miles to 17 ports, including eight foreign countries during patrols in the Bering Sea, Western Pacific, and Eastern Pacific.

+While patrolling the Bering Sea, Munro conducted 24 fisheries boardings and two search-and-rescue cases, including the medical evacuation of a critical patient from Dutch Harbor, Alaska, to Anchorage, Alaska.

 |Date Taken: